Wang Fu (Han dynasty): Life and times

 Wang Fu was born in present-day Gansu Province.
 There are many statements about his birth and death dates, but a popularly accepted verification is from 82 to 167.
 Wang Fu was an acquaintance of Ma Rong, Dou Zhang (窦章), Zhang Heng, and Cui Yuan, all of them well known, two of them rich and powerful, the other two government officials, but none of them tried to recommend him for an official position.
 While Wang Fu's failure to be appointed as a government official might be his illegitimate birth and/or the lack of officials ready to recommend him, a more likely reason was the irreversible decline of the Eastern Han dynasty.
 Instead Wang Fu led the life of a recluse and called himself Qianfu (潜夫), which is a Chinese term for recluse.
 In the reign of the Emperor Huan of Han, Wang Fu began to compose Qianfu Lun.

 Qianfu Lun and philosophy

 Qianfu Lun (Critical Essays of Qianfu) was Wang Fu's life-work, composed of 36 chapters in 10 volumes.
 All his philosophical, political, economic and military ideas were expounded in this book.
 Although Qianfu Lun was changed and misunderstood during the process of transmission, famous scholars rectified the faults and translated it into modern Chinese.
 Nowadays, it is still the main resource for the study of Wang Fu.

+Although the book includes discussion of law, it was classified as Confucian.